ShresthaRajat/mgarden/content/Cloud Computing/AWS/Application Integration/AWS CLI & SDK.md

 # AWS CLI
 #aws #cli

-A [CLI](CLI) tool by [AWS](Cloud%20Computing/AWS/AWS.md) to controll aws resources via command line.
+A [CLI](CLI) tool by [AWS](Cloud%20Computing/AWS/AWS.md) to control aws resources via command line.
 It requires user credentials to perform actions to the account in which the credentials are valid and authorized to perform equivalent console based actions.

 Lets users interact with AWS form a command line.
 The CLI is installed via a Python Script.